RenlangHuang/TensorFlow-Pytorch-Basics/README.md

 CUDA and CUDNN,
 tensorflow-gpu 2.0+,
 torch and torchvision
+gym

 tftest.py can verify that your installation and environment configuration are correct.

 Moreover, I am also programing a pytorch source code project tutorial like this at present, it will be uploaded here after sufficient validation of the correctness and the efficiency by comparing the training processes with those implemented via tensorflow.
-Some of the pytorch programs including basic gramma, MLP and CNN are available, RNN models will be uploaded later.
+Some of the pytorch programs including basic gramma, MLP and CNN and some deep reinforcement learning examples of gym library are available, RNN models will be uploaded later.